 The Nominating/Governance Committee continually reviews the qualifications and responsibilities of all directors in consideration of the Board's overall responsibility to shareholders.
-Although neither the Board nor the Nominating/Governance Committee has a formal policy with regard to the consideration of diversity in identifying director nominees, the director nomination process is designed to ensure that the Board considers members with diverse backgrounds, including race, ethnicity, gender, education, skills and experience, with a focus on appropriate financial and other expertise relevant to the Company's business, and also considers issues of judgment, conflicts of interest, integrity, ethics and commitment to the goal of maximizing shareholder value.
+The director nomination process is designed to ensure that the Board considers members with diverse backgrounds, with a focus on appropriate financial and other expertise relevant to the Company's business, and also considers issues of judgment, conflicts of interest, integrity, ethics and commitment to the goal of maximizing shareholder value.
 The goal of this process is to assemble a group of directors with deep, varied experience, sound judgment and commitment to the Company's success.
 For a discussion of the individual experience and qualifications of our directors, please refer to the section entitled "Proposal 1 - Election of Directors; Information About Director-Nominees" appearing earlier in this Proxy Statement.